By Dave Landry

 Encyclopedia of Psychology, quoting Philip Brinkman

 As I often preach, Pogo got it right: "We have met the enemy and he is us."
 We must protect ourselves from ourselves.
-We must put so-called commitment devices into place.
-These will protect us from us.
+We must put so-called commitment devices into place to protect us from us.
 These do not have to be complex or costly.
-Actually, it's better if they aren't.
+It's actually better if they aren't.

 In literature, Ulysses chained himself to the mast and put wax in his crew’s ears so that he wouldn’t become a victim of the Siren’s song.
 In the writing of literature, Victor Hugo procrastinated finishing the Hunchback of Notre Dame so long that he was facing a seemingly impossible deadline.
 He had all his clothes locked away and left himself only a shawl to wear.
 This way, he was forced to stay inside and finish the novel.
 And, allegedly, Herman Melville had his wife chain him to his desk so that he could finish Moby Dick.